 People impulsively react to a situation and even resort to an unhealthy practice called “self-harm” to deal with their unacceptable emotional upsurge.
 A Butterfly Project is aimed at avoiding self-harming tendencies in teenagers and adults.
 It helps them to identify their strengths and work on their weaknesses.

-What is a Butterfly Project?
+What is The Butterfly Project?

 Butterfly project is a procedure followed by the self harmers to heal their emotional wounds and avoid self harming tendencies.